 Also of interest is that Columbia has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Columbia in 2010 was $35,324, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $141,296 for a family of four.
-However, Columbia contains both very wealthy and poor people as well.
+The per capita income in Columbia in 2018 was $50,788, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $203,152 for a family of four.

 The people who call Columbia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Columbia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Columbia include Irish, English, French , and Polish.
+The greatest number of Columbia residents report their race to be White, followed by Asian.
+Important ancestries of people in Columbia include German, Irish, English, Italian, and Polish.

 The most common language spoken in Columbia is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Chinese and German/Yiddish.